Bastieisendick/autoinsta_uploader/README.md

 (I also have another one for creating random memes and hashtags and music as posts on IG, I'll upload it if someone needs it)

 You will have to install some libraries like telebot, but that should not be a problem.
+Also you can just comment the display related stuff out, if you dont want to run it in the background or your on Windows.